w0rdsm1th/w0rdsm1th.github.io/_posts/2019-02-22-learning-to-code.md

   - [katacoda](https://www.katacoda.com/): similar to codeacademy but users submit courses.
   - [Datacamp](https://www.datacamp.com/home): for data science, R and Python specifically.
 2. Algorithm design and what the computer is doing under the covers: [Coursera computer science 101 MOOC](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/).
 There are a range of equivalent MOOCs out there.
-3. Couple other python assisted walkthroughs: e.g. Al Sweigart’s automate the boring stuff.
+3. Couple other python assisted walkthroughs: [Al Sweigart’s Automate the Boring Stuff](https://automatetheboringstuff.com/) and [How to Think Like a Computer Scientist](http://www.openbookproject.net/thinkcs/python/english2e/).
 4. Challenges for practicing algorithm design _by yourself_: [Project euler](https://projecteuler.net/) and [advent of code](https://adventofcode.com/).
 You should never look at the solutions while solving.
 But they are a good to benchmark how others do it.
   - [Project Euler optimised solutions](http://www.s-anand.net/euler.html)
   - Peter Norvig's [Advent of Code solutions](https://github.com/norvig/pytudes/blob/master/ipynb/Advent%202017.ipynb).
 Peter is Google CTO and co-wrote [bible of AI](http://aima.cs.berkeley.edu/).
 His code is the gold standard: efficient, clean and modular logic.
 There is a lot of beautifully written Python in his github repo!